 However, you will need additional contractors for electrical/plumbing/mold remediation if the general contractor is not specifically licensed in these areas.
 For instance, a general contractor who only has a contractor’s license cannot do even minor electrical work on a 203k project.

-Download our Bid Checklist Spreadsheet PDF Sample and Editable Spreadsheet to help you and your contractor(s) to understand the exact bid requirements and other documents needed.
+Download our Bid Checklist Spreadsheet Sample and Editable Spreadsheet to help you and your contractor(s) to understand the exact bid requirements and other documents needed.
 This spreadsheet is especially helpful if you have multiple contractors on your project.

 What items do I need from the contractor?